-I have more of a savoury tooth, than a sweet one.
-Although a nice piece of chocolate never goes a miss, but you never will see me eating a sweet pancake.
+I have more of a savoury tooth than a sweet one.
+Although a nice piece of chocolate never goes amiss, you never will see me eating a sweet pancake.
 It’s all too much for me.
-My favourite Dutch variety is a calorie bomb so as a treat I don’t have that too often; bacon, cheese and ‘stroop’ (which is a type of sirup).
+My favourite Dutch variety is a calorie bomb so as a treat I don’t have that too often; bacon, cheese and ‘stroop’ (which is a type of syrup).

 Crêpeaffaire has certainly become very popular in the short time it has been open in Cambridge.
 I managed ‘to squeeze’ it into my tours every time I have been out touring people around.
 It’s not just the pancakes, which are an attraction, but the automatic crêpe maker too.
 You can find this at the back of the shop and it is fascinating.

 Another favourite of mine ‘flown’ over from the Netherlands is mint tea.
 I’m sure you will think ‘What is so special about that’?
 It’s just mint leaves and hot water.
 Very refreshing and hugely popular with the Dutch.
 If you don’t like just water and leaves, then you can add some tea too.